A Quantitative Study of SMS Phishing Detection: Results

 To explore the impact of message attributes on a user's likelihood to interact, comfort levels, and accuracy in identifying real and fake messages, we implemented a task where participants clicked on pictures of SMS messages to indicate which part of the image influenced their feelings about interacting.
-Participant clicks were then categorized into five distinct Areas of Interest (AOI): the sender, entity mentioned in the message, the URL contained in the message, the call to action in the message, and the text describing the scenario of the message.
+Participant clicks were then categorized into five distinct AOI: the sender, entity mentioned in the message, the URL contained in the message, the call to action in the message, and the text describing the scenario of the message.
 An exception was made for one of our fake messages that lacked a URL, entity, call to action, or scenario, leading to its exclusion from the AOI analysis.
-In total, participants generated 10,156 clicks across 214 participants and 16 images, with 5,466 of these clicks landing within one of the specified AOIs.
+In total, participants generated 8,832 clicks across 187 participants and 16 images, with 4,898 of these clicks landing within one of the specified AOIs.
+706 clicks resulted in an "i don't know" decision, which we separate from this analysis.
+The remaining 4192 clicks lead to a 'real' or 'fake' decision.
+In 81\% of the individual message tasks, participant clicked within at least one AOI.
+The messages with their corresponding AOI and user clicks can be found in Figure \ref{fig:aoi_images} in the appendix.

 To assess the influence of these AOIs on the participants' ability to correctly identify real and fake messages, we employed binary logistic regression.
 The results of this analysis are presented in Table~\ref{tab:BLR_AOI}.